andrewrk/zig-general-purpose-allocator/README.md

   for large objects.
 * Test whether it is an improvement to try to use an mmap hint when growing a large object and it has to mmap more.
+* What if all the address space is used?
+A plan for unmapping at some point.
+* Once a bucket becomes full, remove it from the linked list of buckets that are used to find allocation slots.